arashnm80/arashnm80.github.io/handbook.md

 What I want from life?
 #### reason of doing
 It's very important that why I'm doing things. for their results, for what people think of me or only for the sake of itself.
+### freedom
+freedom to choose what to do or not to do without compulsion.
 ### point of view
 - first person view
 - see myself through my eyes not others.